Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue purple, blue, and white.
+        -   The two main colours used are grey/black.
     -   #### Typography
         -   The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   The extensive background hero image is designed to be striking and catch the user's attention.
+It also brings a modern look.
     -   #### Data Schema

         -   Using MongoDB provides many benefits in the development of this app.
 Its flexible schema makes it easy to evolve and store data in a way that is easy to work with.
 MongoDB is also built to scale up quickly and supports all the main features of modern databases such as transactions.

         - Categories

                 {